...

 1. The promoters/ shareholders should apply for a license to carry out deposit-taking business by duly completing and submitting the application form, accompanied by supporting documentation, including but not limited to: –

-iii).
-Certified copy of the registered Memorandum and Articles of Association indicating core capital in accordance with the Act (at least KSh.20 million or KSh.60 million for community and nationwide microfinance institutions, respectively).
+iii) Certified copy of the registered Memorandum and Articles of Association indicating core capital by the Act, at least usd 100,000.

 iv).
 Verified official notification of the company’s registered place of business, including the prospective places of business (Head Office, branches, agency and outlets, if any).